betadecay1993/Navigation-p1/README.md

 ### Suggested further improvements
 There a many possible venues of boosting the algorithm's performance:
 - Reward Shaping (give more reward for collecting the 20th banana than the 1s)
 - Using LSTM (or other ways of including information about previous states).
-In current implementation an agent don't remember locations of bananas if he turns from them.
-This results in learning some kind-of greedy policy.
+In current implementation an agent doesn't remember locations of bananas if he turns from them.
+This results in learning some kind of greedy policy.
 - Using noisy nets to replaceclumsy epsilon-greedy exploration, eliminating a couple of hyperparameters.
 - Make agent learn the model of an environment for the agent to create an extra volume of fictive experiences.
 - Combine policy-basedt methods with value based methods (Actor-critic algorithm)